MAliHassanDev/zaplog/README.md

 }
 ```

-if environment is node and logFiles is set to true then these defaults are used:
+Default options if `logFiles` is set to true:

 ```js
 logFiles: {